-- Put the coconut, kamut flour, oats, cranberries, chocolate, pumpkin seeds, hemp hearts in bowl.
+- Put the coconut, kamut or gluten free flour, gluten free oats, cranberries, chocolate, pumpkin seeds, hemp hearts in bowl.
 Stir.
 Stir in the mashed banana and maple syrup.

 - Add the prunes and water to a food processor or bullet.
 Puree until smooth.
 This should make about ¾ cup prune paste.
 Add to the wet/dry mixture.